openmediavault/openmediavault-docs/services.rst

 	In Mac OS X you can use CMD+K (if you are in Finder)

 Why the login keeps saying access denied?
 	This is more likely caused by two things:
 		- Permission issue (ACL or non default POSIX permission mode/ownership).
 You need to fix the permissions in the shared folder.
 Samba runs as privileged (root) user, even so if parts of path don't have adecuate permissions you can still get access denied.
-		- Out of sync password in between linux and samba.
+		- Out of sync password in between linux and Samba.
 This is very rare but it has happened.
 Test in ssh the following [tt]smbpasswd username[/tt] enter password and try and login again.

 Why I can't edit files that other users have created?
-	The default umask in samba is ``644`` for files.
-To enable flexible sharing check Enable permission inheritance in the samba share settings, this will force ``664`` creation mode.
+	The default umask in Samba is ``644`` for files.
+To enable flexible sharing check `Enable permission inheritance` in the Samba share settings, this will force ``664`` creation mode.
 Files created previously need to change their permission mode.
 Check also that you don't have read only enabled.
 This option overrides privileges and POSIX.

 FTP
 ====